 c.
 Err on the side of too much communication, rather than not enough.
 New managers and supervisors often assume that their employees know as much as they do.
 One of the first signs of an organization in trouble is that communications break down.

 6. Distinguish between what is important and what is urgent.

 One of the major lessons that experienced leaders have learned is to respond to what is important, rather than what is urgent.
-Phone calls, sick employees, lost paperwork, disagreements between employees all seem to suddenly crop up and demand immediate attention.
+Phone calls, sick employees, lost paperwork, and disagreements between employees all seem to suddenly crop up and demand immediate attention.
 It can seem like your day is responding to one crisis after another.
 As you gain experience, you quit responding to the crisis.
 You get an answering machine or someone else to answer the phone.
-You plan for employees being gone for the day – and you accept that people get sick.
+You plan for employees to be gone for the day – and you accept that people get sick.
 You develop a filing system to keep track of your paperwork.
 You learn basic skills in conflict management.
 Most important, you recognize that management is a process – you never really “finish” your to-do list – your list is there to help you keep track of details.
 Over time, you learn to relax.